aschultz37/monthlyreports/README.md

 Note that while the program can deal with some formatting and input discrepanices, it is best not to rely on error handling! :)

 SCRIPT USE
+NOTE: There is very limited/no error checking when using script mode.
 Set up the file system:
  - Make separate source and destination folders for blood, stool, and tissue sheets
  - Set the variables at the top of generator.sh to these filepaths, ending SOURCE paths with /*